-To learn more about heaven, in preparation for our conference theme, I corresponded with Randy Alcorn, founder and director of Eternal Perspective Ministries (EPM) and author of more than 40 books, including the best-selling book Heaven.
+To learn more about heaven, I corresponded with Randy Alcorn, founder and director of Eternal Perspective Ministries (EPM) and author of more than 40 books, including the best-selling book Heaven.
 Alcorn will be delivering a workshop at the National Conference on the topic “Continuity & Discontinuity: How Similar or Different Might Life on the New Earth Be To Our Present Lives?”
 Register now to reserve your spot.

 What difference is heaven supposed to make in our lives now?
 Why do you think many Christians don’t look forward to heaven any more?
 What are some of the biggest misconceptions about heaven?

 Christians faced with death often feel they’re leaving the party before it’s over, going home early.
 They’re disappointed, thinking of all the people and things they’ll miss when they leave.

 But for God’s children the real party awaits—think of the Father making merry and celebrating with a feast for the prodigal son who’s come home (Luke 15).
 The celebration is already underway at our true home, where we’ve not yet lived—and that’s precisely where death will take us.
 As others will welcome us to heaven’s party, so we’ll one day welcome those who arrive later.

 God commands us in his Word to set our minds in heaven where Christ is (Col. 3:1).
 We focus on an actual place where the eternally incarnate, resurrected Christ lives.
 We’re commanded to be “looking forward to the new heavens and new earth where righteousness dwells” (2 Pet.
 3:13)—the resurrected cosmos, our future and eternal home.